-7. The procedure for considering an appeal shall be as follows:(a) an Appeal Panel shall be established consisting of:

-• the Academic Registrar (or nominee) who shall chair the panel

-• at least two senior staff experienced in research degree supervision and examining who are not members of the University's Research Degrees Board, who shall be appointed by the Academic Registrar.
+- 7. The procedure for considering an appeal shall be as follows: - (a) an Appeal Panel shall be established consisting of: - the Deputy Vice-Chancellor Academic (or nominee) who shall chair the panel - at least two senior staff experienced in research degree supervision and examining who are not members of the Research Degrees Board, who shall be appointed by the Vice-Chancellor Academic.

-• a staff member of the Research Degrees Administration Team

-(b) Members of the Panel shall have had no previous involvement in the case.
+- a staff member of the Research Degrees Administration Team - (b) Members of the Panel shall have had no previous involvement in the case.
 Previous involvement is defined as having supervised, advised, or counselled the candidate about the project or advised or counselled the supervisors about matters pertaining to the project.
-Consideration of the initial registration and/or subsequent transfer from MPhil to PhD registration etc. of a candidate by a member of the University's Research Degrees Board or a School Research Committee does not constitute involvement.

-(c) the Appeal Panel shall consider the evidence which shall include:

-• the candidate's written case;

-- • the examiners' reports;

-- materials submitted by the candidate for the assessment to which the appeal relates;

-- any other relevant papers.

-8. The candidate shall have the right to be heard in person and to speak to his/ her written case.
-S/he may be accompanied by a person of her/his choice, but may not seek legal representation at a hearing of the Panel.

-9. The Appeal Panel shall have the power to invite the examiners to present an oral or written report to the Panel and shall normally do so.

-10. The Appeal Panel shall have the power to question any member of the University staff, the candidate's external supervisor/s (if any) and the internal and external examiners.

-11. Candidates shall receive a written statement of the reasons for failure prepared by examiners after the examination.

-12. The Appeal Panel shall examine the case presented by the candidate, ensure that it falls within the remit of the University Regulations and establish whether there is a prima facie case as detailed in paragraph 1 above.
+Consideration of the initial registration and/or subsequent transfer from MPhil to PhD registration etc. of a candidate by a member of the Research Degrees Board or a School Research Committee does not constitute involvement. - (c) the Appeal Panel shall consider the evidence which shall include: - the candidate's written case; - a report prepared by the Deputy Vice-Chancellor Academic (or nominee); - the examiners' preliminary and final reports; - the candidate's thesis. - 8.
+The candidate shall have the right to be heard in person and to speak to his/ her written case.
+S/he may be accompanied by a person of her/his choice, but may not seek legal representation at a hearing of the Panel. - 9.
+The Appeal Panel shall have the power to invite the examiners to present an oral or written report to the Panel and shall normally do so. - 10.
+The Appeal Panel shall have the power to question any member of the University staff, the candidate's external supervisor/s (if any) and the internal and external examiners. - 11.
+Candidates shall receive a written statement of the reasons for failure prepared by examiners after the examination. - 12.
+The Appeal Panel shall examine the case presented by the candidate, ensure that it falls within the remit of the University Regulations and establish whether there is a prima facie case as detailed in paragraph 1 above.
 It shall establish this principally by enquiring whether the final decision by the examiners was fair and sound.

-13. The examiners shall be informed that an appeal has been made and told that the Panel may find it necessary to approach them on issues raised by the candidate.

-14. The examiners shall be assured that issues to be considered by the Panel will be confined to those which fall within the scope of the University's Research Degree Appeals Regulations.

-15. The Panel may need to meet on several occasions before determining its recommendations to the University's Research Degrees Board.

-16. The examiners shall be informed of the outcome of the Panel's deliberations and of the decision of the University's Research Degrees Board.

-17. The Appeal Panel shall make one of the following recommendations:

-(a) that the appeal be rejected by the University's Research Degrees Board;

-(b) that the University's Research Degrees Board under powers delegated by the Academic Board, shall invite the original examiners to reconsider their decision in accordance with approved Regulations and Procedures;

-(c) that the University's Research Degrees Board appoint new examiners to conduct the examination as if for the first time.
+- 13. The examiners shall be informed that an appeal has been made and told that the Panel may find it necessary to approach them on issues raised by the candidate. - 14.
+The examiners shall be assured that issues to be considered by the Panel will be confined to those which fall within the scope of the University's Research Degree Appeals Regulations. - 15.
+The Panel may need to meet on several occasions before determining its recommendations to the Research Degrees Board. - 16.
+The examiners shall be informed of the outcome of the Panel's deliberations and of the decision of the Research Degrees Board. - 17.
+The Appeal Panel shall make one of the following recommendations: - (a) that the appeal be rejected by the Research degrees Board; - (b) that the Research Degrees Board under powers delegated by the Academic Board, shall invite the original examiners to reconsider their decision in accordance with approved Regulations and Procedures; - (c) that the Research Degrees Board appoint new examiners to conduct the examination as if for the first time.